timothybrink/oak/README.md

 ### Function Expressions

 Function expressions, or function application, is denoted with soft brackets enclosing a list of expressions separated by spaces.
-The first expression (which must be an identifier) is the function to call, and any later ones are the arguments to the function.
+The first expression must evaluate to the function to call, and any later ones are the arguments to the function.
 For example, `(print 'Hello World!')`

 ### Identifier Declaration (Function Definition)